 Adverse Childhood Experiences (ACEs)

 Childhood trauma isn’t something you just get over as you grow up.
 The repeated stress of abuse, neglect and parents struggling with mental health or substance abuse issues has real, tangible effects on the development of the brain.
-This unfolds across a lifetime, to the point where those who’ve experienced high levels of trauma are at triple the risk for heart disease and lung cancer.
+This unfolds across a lifetime, to the point where those who’ve experienced high levels of childhood trauma are at much higher risk for chronic diseases like heart disease and diabetes.

 Learn More About ACEs

 Watch this video about the effects of ACEs: Adverse Childhood Experiences (ACEs): Impact on brain, body and behavior, from IHDCYH Talks Canada

 Tomar nuestro historial ACE puede ser un primer paso muy poderoso para entender nuestra historia, sanarnos, y ayudar a los niños en nuestras vidas.
 Complete el Cuestionario ACE en español

 Prevention, Support and Healing from the effects of ACEs

 Find Providers in your area trained and certified to provide ACEs screenings and referrals on the ACEs Aware Provider directory.
 For Providers, if you are not already using ACEs questionnaires, the ACEs Aware website provides free training on assessments and information regarding Medi-Cal reimbursement.

 Sonoma County Behavioral Health offers support for persons affected by ACEs.